How Teacher Training can Support Inclusive Education

 🧑🏫 Child-centered learning environment

-When teachers are trained to adopt inclusive teaching practices, they’re taught various teaching techniques that cater to different types of students.
+Child-centered environment is essential to put the needs of the students first.
+Inclusive teaching practices include teaching techniques that cater to different types of students.
 Class management and creating a positive and healthy environment is one of the primary teachings of child-centered learning.
 Different from a conventional classroom, a student-centered environment, the student assumes a more active role than teachers, which enables students to share their ideas, provide feedback, and participate in decision-making.
 By and large, the end goal is to make students feel valued for their opinions and suggestions, which in the long run adds value to their life in the form of self-confidence and social interaction.

 🧑🏫Collaborative and team-based approaches